rixed/ramen/rmadmin/dashboard/README.md

   On key change that does not change the widget type, merely signal the DashboardWidget that its confvalue has changed.

-- DashboardWidget: A single widget to display a piece of (generally time varying) information, such as a plot.
+- DashboardWidget: An AtomicForm for the dashboard widget, with a menu bar.
+  Specific widget types inherit this.

 - DashboardWidgetText: The simplest implementation of a DashboardWidget, displaying a constant string.